 Ms. Michael has been recognized as a leading lawyer in insurance law and business litigation in numerous publications.
-She is listed in the 2016 and 2017 editions of Chambers USA: America’s Leading Lawyers for Business in the area of Insurance: Policyholder in 2019 (and the three preceding years).
-The Best Lawyers in America® has recognized Ms. Michael for excellence in Insurance Law in 2017 and each of the immediately preceding four years.
-She has been repeatedly recognized as a top Washington D.C.
-“Super Lawyer” by Super Lawyers® magazine since 2011, including as a “Top Rated Insurance Coverage Lawyer” in 2016 and the six immediately preceding years, as a “Top 50 Women Super Lawyer” in 2017 and five preceding years and as a “Top 100 Washington Super Lawyer” in 2017 and (two preceding years.
+She has been ranked in Chambers USA: America’s Leading Lawyers for Business in the area of Insurance: Policyholder in 2019 (and the three preceding years).
+The Best Lawyers in America® has recognized Ms. Michael for excellence in Insurance Law in 2019 (and the preceding six years).
+She has been recognized as a top Washington D.C.
+“Super Lawyer” by Super Lawyers® magazine since 2011, including as a “Top Rated Insurance Coverage Lawyer” in 2019 and the eight immediately preceding years, as a “Top 50 Women Super Lawyer” in 2019 and the six preceding years, and as a “Top 100 Washington Super Lawyer” in 2017 and (two preceding years.
 Ms. Michael was recognized among the world’s leading insurance practitioners in Who's Who Legal: Insurance & Reinsurance in 2019.
-She also has been named by Legal Media Group as a leading lawyer in its prestigious Expert Guide to the World's Leading Women in Business Law in 2017 and each of the four immediately preceding years, and the Expert Guide to the World's Leading Insurance and Reinsurance Lawyers in 2016 and 2017.
+She also has been named by Legal Media Group as a leading lawyer in its prestigious Expert Guide to the World's Leading Women in Business Law in 2019 and each of the six immediately preceding years, and the Expert Guide to the World's Leading Insurance and Reinsurance Lawyers in 2019 and four preceding years.

-Ms. Michael serves on the Board of Regents and Membership Committee of the American Colleague American College of Coverage and Extracontractual Counsel, an honorary organization of the country’s top insurance coverage lawyers.
+Ms. Michael serves on the Board of Regents and Membership Committee of the American College of Coverage and Counsel, an honorary organization of the country’s top insurance coverage lawyers.
 She is Fellow of the Litigation Counsel of America, an honorary organization of the country's top trial lawyers.
 Ms. Michael also is a leader in the American Bar Association Torts, Trial and Insurance Section, where she has served as a national chair of the Insurance Coverage Litigation Committee.

 Ms. Michael co-chairs the Firm’s Retail and Consumer Goods Industry team.
 She has served as Co-Leader of the firm’s Insurance Recovery team and on the firm’s Executive Committee and Pro Bono Committee.

 Obtained substantial insurance recovery for hedge fund in insurance coverage litigation seeking coverage for hundreds of millions losses incurred in connection with criminal and other governmental investigations, and criminal and civil lawsuits alleging wrongful acts committed in the provision of investment and tax management services.